gbdev/gbdev.github.io/list/to_c_or_not_to_c.md

 Strengths:
 * Very knowledgeable community with a lot of history.
 * Built in support for ROM banking.
+* Works quite well with BGB for debugging.

 Weaknesses:
-* Works quite well with BGB for debugging.
-* Provides a limited amount of built code and functionality.
+* Provides a limited amount of built-in code and functionality (does not include a large API like GBDK-2020 does).

 ### [WLA-DX](https://github.com/vhelin/wla-dx) with ASM
 WLA-DX is also sometimes used when writing in ASM, mostly due to its better struct support than RGBDS.